pietrostucchi/data_analytics_portfolio/Python/Jupyter Notebook/README.md

 # Jupyter Notebooks

-## Summary
+## Project Summary

-Here, I would like to show some code made with three Jupyter Notebooks.
+Here, I'm showing some code made with three Jupyter Notebooks.
-I used these libraries to retrieve, clean, manipulate and plot some insights:
+I've used these libraries to retrieve, clean, manipulate and plot some insights:
 * pandas
 * numpy
 * os